 - At Goshen High School, visitors must show identification and sign in with the school’s student supervisors when they enter the school, adjacent to the main office.
-Goshen High School will soon receive a security a new security vestibule at the main entrance where visitors are screened and “buzzed in” before gaining access into the building during school hours.
+Goshen High School will soon receive a new security vestibule at the main entrance where visitors are screened and “buzzed in” before gaining access into the building during school hours.
 Learn more about the new security vestibule.

 - Building administrators are able to view video surveillance by connecting to the district’s security camera system over our local area network.

 - The district’s security camera system is hooked up to the 911 call center so that emergency workers can view surveillance firsthand.
 The Village Police Department also has this capability.

 - Our schools actively practice emergency drills in case of a fire, tornado, lockdown or other emergency situation.

 - District officials work closely with the Goshen Police Department to ensure the safety of our students.